 Ric Flair, Ted Dibiase, The Mountie and The Warlord vs. Roddy Piper, Virgil, British Bulldog, and Bret Hart

 The traditional Survivor Series elimination matches began with what I believed to be the biggest one going into the event; this match featured Ric Flair’s WWE PPV debut as he lead his team against that of Roddy Piper.
-WWE’s roster was so deep at the time, Flair was able to come in and not only begin a feud with Hogan, but also Piper which lead to many different main event possibilities.
+WWE’s roster was so deep at the time, Flair was able to come in and not only begin a feud with Hogan, but also with Piper which lead to many different main event possibilities.
 It made so much sense back then to see guys like Dibiase teaming up with Flair and their opponents matching up perfectly with who they were feuding with at the time.
 Pretty creative end here as 6 of the participants are eliminated at once for brawling, which leaves Ric Flair to win the match as the sole survivor.

 Next up we got a live promo where Mean Gene brought out Macho Man to again hype the “Tuesday in Texas” event.
 Savage brought out Miss Elizabeth who promised to also be at the event.